lsjostro/prometheus-plugin/README.md

 ## About
 Jenkins Prometheus Plugin expose an endpoint (default `/prometheus`) with metrics where a Prometheus Server can scrape.

+Documentation can be found [here](https://plugins.jenkins.io/prometheus)

+Please note that the documentation is a WIP.

 ## Metrics exposed
 Currently only metrics from the [Metrics-plugin](https://github.com/jenkinsci/metrics-plugin) and summary of build duration of jobs and pipeline stages